shadps4-compatibility/shadps4-game-compatibility/README.md

 **Unmodified Game Dumps**
 - Only publish reports with unmodified game dumps.
 If any patches or modifications are applied, the report will be removed.
 Repackaging your dumps to FPKGs will be treated the same way.
-- Downloading and not dumping your own copy of the game is strictly forbidden and will result in a systematic ban.
+- Piracy of any form is strictly prohibited.
+Any reports involving pirated game dumps will be removed, and reporters suspected of piracy will be blocked from the shadPS4 repository.

 ## Information: